antiBaconMachine/cv/cv.md

 New Era specialise in a primary education focused e-learning solutions.
 As the target audience are very young children it is paramount that simplicity and usability are prioritised.
-A key achievement in my time with the company was the design and implementation of an erlang backed real time chat system with a JavaScript front end.
+A key achievement in my time with the company was the design and implementation of an Erlang backed real time chat system with a JavaScript front end.

 ##### February 2009 - August 2011

-Web and Flash Developer - Bright AI
+#### Web and Flash Developer - Bright AI

 At the time of my employment this was a young startup agency specialising in flash and mobile viral marketing games.
 My key responsibility was